juliana-gru/Ravenous/README.md

--Show a 'loading' message while waiting for results from the API -Refresh the search when choosing a different "Sort By" option -Refactored code to prevent searches with empty terms -Refactored code to prevent searches that don't return any results from breaking the code.
+-Show a 'loading' message while waiting for results from the API -Refresh the search when choosing a different "Sort By" option -Refactored code to prevent searches with empty terms -Refactored code to prevent searches that don't return any results from breaking the app.

 *Note from Yelp's API: